zyllab/TTMs_try/Report.md

 <img src="images/report_img/image-20250320032559906.png" alt="image-20250320032559906" style="zoom:40%;" />

-* **Work flow of PatchTST**: A multivariate time series sample is first split into separate univariate series  ($x^{(i)}$, one for each variable/channel).
-Each univariate series is normalized and then divided into fixed-length patches ($x_p^{(i)}$, subsequences).
+* **Work flow of PatchTST**: A multivariate time series sample is first split into separate univariate series  ( $x^{(i)}$ , one for each variable/channel).
+Each univariate series is normalized and then divided into fixed-length patches ( $x_p^{(i)}$ , subsequences).
 These patches are linearly projected and enriched with positional encoding to retain the order of the time steps.
 Each channel is processed **independently through a shared Transformer encoder**, where the attention mechanism captures temporal patterns within each series.
 The encoded patch representations are then flattened and passed through a linear layer to generate the future predictions for each channel.
 Finally, all channel outputs are combined to form the multivariate forecast.
 * **Innovations**:
   * Channel-Independent Processing
   * Patch-Based Input Representation: reduce the complexity while using **positional embedding to capture the information between each patch**